 Is Shellac (Confectioner's Glaze) Vegan?

-An absolute guide to identifying shellac (confectioner's glaze) on nutrition labels.
+An evidence-backed guide to identifying shellac (confectioner's glaze) on a label.

 Shellac is a resin secreted by the female lac bug, meaning it is an animal-derived product.